freifunk-gluon/gluon/docs/user/getting_started.rst

 Environment variables
 ---------------------

 Gluon's build process can be controlled by various environment variables.
+These variables can usually be set on the command line or in ``site.mk``.

 GLUON_SITEDIR
   Path to the site configuration.
 Defaults to ``site``.